 Hessian Flies.
 Volunteer wheat allowed to survive through late summer and fall also dramatically increases the risk from Hessian fly.

 Moisture Loss.
-Volunteer winter wheat and weeds also use soil water which would otherwise be used by the following crop.
-The average soil water loss due to volunteer wheat is 3 inches which can result in yield losses of 30 bushels or more in corn or sorghum.
+Volunteer winter wheat and weeds also use soil water, which would otherwise be used by the following crop.
+The average soil water loss due to volunteer wheat is three inches, which can result in yield losses of 30 bushels or more in corn or sorghum.
 Occasionally the loss can be as much as 100 bushels.
-How does this happen when we only save 3 inches of soil water?
-With the additional 3 inches of soil water the corn or sorghum crop will survive up to three weeks longer without rain before being lost to drought.
+How does this happen when we only save three inches of soil water?
+With the additional three inches of soil water, the corn or sorghum crop will survive up to three weeks longer without rain before being lost to drought.
 Hence, if enough rain is received in time, we have observed yields of 100 bushels or more of corn or sorghum where volunteer wheat and other weeds were controlled after wheat harvest.